_____________________________________

 has irked the USA.

-India needs to think hard about charting out its diplomatic and political
+circumstances, India needs to think hard about charting out its diplomatic

-course of action in order to play a constructive role on all major global
+and political course of action in order to play a constructive role on all

 preoccupations with global issues?
 What should be the extent of India’s